ogechukwu1/Web-Solution-With-Wordpress/README.md

 Download wordpress and copy wordpress to `/var/www/html`

-Create directory wordpress and cd into the directory.
+Create a directory named __"wordpress"__ and cd into the directory.

 `mkdir wordpress`